Ravenpsycho/cell-detection-opencv/README.md

 Trying to detect identify cell location through DAPI staining and use detected area to quantify staining in another color.

-The challenge is to find the right par
+The challenge is to find the right parameters for the functions